tom-seddon/basic_editor/releases/README.md

+# New in 1.43-beta

+**1.43-beta is beta** - there may be issues, though hopefully only minor, as some of the changes were rather invasive

+- Fix`ZSAVE` and `ZRUN` in edit mode

 # New in 1.42-beta

-**1.42-beta is beta** - there may be issues, though hopefully only minor, as some of the changes were rather invasive
+**1.42-beta is no longer available** - it was no good. `ZSAVE` and `ZRUN` could create bad programs when invoked from edit mode

 - New edit mode keyboard shortcuts: move to start/end of line; move to previous/next statement; `ZSAVE`; `ZRUN`